zorro-del-caribe/ship-hold/doc/querybuilders.md

   })
   .build() { text: 'UPDATE "users" SET "name" = \'Laurent\', "age" = 29 RETURNING *', values: [] }

 ### Delete query builder

 Parameters: (table name) the table to update.
-If you use the service model method, the related table will be automatically added
+If you use the service model method, the related table will be automatically added.

-Returns: an delete query builder
+Returns: an delete query builder.

 Example:

 ```Javascript